Welcome to today's edition of the Rush 24-7 podcast.

 Why is Obamacare?

-Uh why is Obamacare uh failing?
+Why is Obamacare failing?

-Uh all the time, all the time, Obama has made the case that we don't need all these arguments that liberals and conservatives deal in, like big government versus smaller government.
+All the time, all the time, Obama has made the case that we don't need all these arguments that liberals and conservatives deal in, like big government versus smaller government.

-He said, We need better government.
+He said, we need better government.

 We need government that works.

-Oh big government, small government, these terms are outmoded.
+Oh, big government, small government, these terms are outmoded.

 They have no relevance today.